open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 ## Summary

 In this post you learned how to use a _catch-all_ receiver like the Carbon Receiver to feed any metric into your OpenTelemetry Collector.
 Use this approach when none of the available receivers meet your needs and you don't want to write your won receiver in Go.

 You learned how to send your metrics to the OpenTelemetry Collector directly using OTLP and `curl`.
-Use this approach when you cannot modify the pipelines of your OpenTelemetry collector.
+Use this approach when you cannot modify the pipelines of your OpenTelemetry Collector.
 It will also become a valid alternative to _catch-all_ receivers with the availability of command line tools that export metrics via OTLP.